natalie-kate/date-night/TESTING.md

      ![Initial decision javascript test](assets/readme-assets/validations/decisionjs-validation3.png)

      Fixed all the semi-colons.
 I had two read only warnings.
 This was due to me using length as a variable name so I renamed it which did the trick.
 Again $ for jquery was being flagged as well as google (for google maps) for being undefined so I added in /*globals $:false */ and /*globals google:false */ to stop them being flagged.
-     The other undefined variables I went though and declared them all.
+     The other undefined variables I went through and declared them all.
      It was flagging initMap as unused, this is due to it not being called in my JS file.
-It is called however by the google maps API when a going out result creates the script for it.
+It is called however by the Google Maps API when a going out result creates the script for it.
 So it has been left as is.

     ### Final testing